Business Sell Canada logo. Buy a Business For Sale in Canada. Sell your own Canadian Business.

 The "Listing number" is shown on the ad's Details page near the top - or in a pop-up "ToolTip" when you hover your mouse pointer over the "More Details" button of the particular listing.

 That having been said - there is probably no significance at all to the particular date that an Owner listed his business For Sale with BusinessSellCanada.
-He may have offered it prior to this thru a broker/agent or in the newspapers, etc. Also, an older listing does not necessarily imply an overly anxious or more committed seller.
+The seller may have offered it prior to this thru a broker/agent or in the newspapers, etc. Also, an older listing does not necessarily imply an overly anxious or more committed seller.
+Some Sellers are just waiting for the right Buyer.

 Go to Top